Brich9/MiniShell/README.md

-## Runs a mini shell through any linux based shell or operating system
+##A replicated version of a linux based shell, Myshell written in C.